Impact of Information on Quantum Heat Engines: Illustrative Examples

-In the following subsections, we consider using this WS in a feedback-controlled quantum heat engine.
+In the following subsections, we consider using this WS in a feedback-controlled two-stroke quantum heat engine.
 We examine the max-work Landauer efficiency $\eta^L_W$ as a function of the bath temperature $T_1$ of qubit 1 in Fig. \ref{fig:eff_vs_T1}.
 We compare efficiencies for various sets of projective measurements with the blue, red, and purple curves and include for reference the Carnot efficiency with the solid black curve.
-We plot the total work output $W_{\text{out}}$ and cost of information gathering $Q^L_0$ in Fig. \ref{fig:work_vs_T1}, which give insights into the crossing of curves observed in Fig. \ref{fig:eff_vs_T1}.
+We plot the maximal work extracted from the WS $\av{W}_{\text{fc}}^\text{out}=\Tr H(\rho-\breve \rho)$, the minimal cost of information gathering $\av{W}_{\text{m}}=-Q_0^L=h[\{q_k\}]T_0$, and the maximal total work output $W_{\text{out}}$, Eq. (\ref{eq:max_w-out_general}) in Fig. \ref{fig:work_vs_T1}, which give insights into the crossing of curves observed in Fig. \ref{fig:eff_vs_T1}.
 For all plots, we use the following fixed parameters: the temperature of the bath connected to qubit 2 $T_2 = 150$ mK, the temperature of the memory bath $T_0 = 80$ mK, and the frequency of both qubits $\omega_i/2\pi = f = 5$ GHz.